Pr0x1mas/not-si-units/readme.md

 # About

+You can also read the [blog post](https://jbritain.github.io/2021/10/31/si-units-are-boring-lets-replace-them.html) I wrote about this.

 ## Where it came from
 The question was simple: why do we have to use SI units?
 What's to stop us using our own units?